Nino-Prog/ProjectMilestoneFinal/README.md

 - Add items to your shopping cart for easy checkout.
 - Enjoy a seamless shopping experience with our responsive design.

+## Updates Summary:
+Dynamic Product Display:
+Added functionality to load product details from a backend server and display them on products.html.

+Cart Features:
+Implemented features to add items to a shopping cart, update the total, and remove items on products.html.

+Product Editing:
+Set up product-edit.html for editing and adding products with form submissions handled via JavaScript.

+Feedback and Error Handling:
+Improved user feedback and error handling for API interactions.

+Key Files Modified:
+script.js: Updated to include product loading, cart management, and product form handling. products.html: Configured for dynamic product display and cart interaction. product-edit.html: Equipped with a form for product modifications.

+Usage:
+Products Page: Products load automatically and can be added to the shopping cart.
+Edit Page: Use the form to add or update products in the database.

 ## Installation

 ### Prerequisites